THEdavidharris/shelfhelp/README.md

 # shelfhelp

+The first iOS app I ever tried writing with a team in undergrad.
+Might be worth a blog post on common starting out mistakes :)

 ## todo
 * Grocery List Screen
   * ~~Sort by meal and alphabetical by ingredient using the segment controller~~